bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

        .then(do_something)
        .catch( (e) => { console.log('something failed',e); });

-The _Promise.all_ function takes an array of promises.
-The 'then' construct is called only if _all_ asynchronous operations (defined as promises in this array) have finished.
+The `Promise.all` function takes an array of Promises and returns a single Promise.
+Its `.then` construct is called only if _all_ asynchronous operations supplied to it, in this case `promise1` and `promise2`, have finished.

 ### Asynchronous vs Synchronous Programming

-While this asynchronous style of development sounds unnecessarily complicated, it has some significant advantages.
-Primarily, your program (think GUI or Server) does not block while a file is being read or written.
-That operation is handled by a separate thread (even though JavaScript is single-threaded in concept, the underlying Browser or Node.js interpreter does fork other threads for these types of operations.) which makes the underlying program more responsive.
-In Node.js there is a way force synchronous I/O (if desired) but we will avoid this as we aim to design code that works similarly in all contexts.
+While the asynchronous style of development sounds unnecessarily complicated, it has some significant advantages.
+Primarily, your program does not block while a file is being read or written (think GUI or
+Server).
+That operation is handled by a separate thread — even though JavaScript is single-threaded in concept, the underlying Browser or Node.js interpreter does fork other threads for these types of operations.
+This makes the underlying program more responsive.
+Node.js may optionally perform synchronous I/O, but this is generally considered bad practice because it decreases program responsiveness.

 ---

 ## The two meanings of `$`

 A potentially confusing aspect of the latest version of JavaScript is the $ operator.
-This when used in conjunction with the new string delimiter ` operator allows for value substitution inside strings. for For example consider the case:
+This when used in conjunction with the new string delimiter ` operator allows for value substitution inside strings.
+For example consider the case:

     let a=2;
     console.log(`The value of a is ${a}`);